 "I haven't tried it yet, but it sounds wonderful.
 I have made something similar to this,instead of canned pie filling, I use pudding ( chocolate and vanilla ) or yogurt, with fresh fruit or cook fruit with sauce.
 I never thought of using canned pie filling.Great idea, for those times when you need something quick."

 "Since I teach part-time and need quick recipes to take to carry-ins, I find this is a wonderful choice.
 I do make my own angel food cakes, but even that sometimes takes more time than I can spare.
 This is an ideal recipe and makes a beautiful presentation.
 Since my husband is a diabetic, adjustments can be made which will allow the use of this recipe and still make it fit the carb count he needs to observe.
 Even fancy cooks sometimes need a quickie to turn to, and this is very nice."

 "Wonderful, especially for people like me that aren't cooks!"

-"I think this sounds like a delicious light dessert and I'll definitely try it.
-Unfortunately, there are a lot of rude people in this world who don't have an ounce of sense.
-Lighten up!!"
+"I think this sounds like a delicious light dessert and I'll definitely try it."

 "I like this recipe because it is stuff one can have on hand and can whip out for unannounced drop-ins.
 Also very light and easy after a meal one spent hours making everything from scratch : )"